Body believed to be missing Miya Marcano found in Florida

 Police say Marcano's parents have been notified

-Police in Orange County, Florida announced during a press conference that they believe they have found a body believed to be that of missing 19-year-old Miya Marcano.
+Police in Orange County, Florida, announced Saturday that they believe they have found the body of missing 19-year-old Miya Marcano.

-"A body believed to be Miya Marcano has been discovered," the Orange County Sheriff's office tweeted on Saturday along with a clip of the press conference.
+"A body believed to be Miya Marcano has been discovered," the Orange County Sheriff's Office tweeted on Saturday, along with a clip of a press conference.
 "OCSO Dectectives have notified Miya's parents of this tragic news.
 Sheriff John Mina and the men and women of the Orange County Sheriff's Office extend our deepest condolences to Miya's family, friends and loved ones."

 BRIAN LAUNDRIE MANHUNT: DOG THE BOUNTY HUNTER SAYS KEEP TIPS COMING IN CASE THAT'S TOUCHED MILLIONS

-"Earlier today, the Orange County Sheriff's Office emergency response team was searching the area of Tymber Skan apartments off of South Texas Avenue in Orange County and that's when they discovered a body we believe to be that of Miya Marcano," Orange County Sheriff John Mina said.
+"Earlier today, the Orange County Sheriff's Office emergency response team was searching the area of Tymber Skan apartments off of South Texas Avenue in Orange County, and that's when they discovered a body we believe to be that of Miya Marcano," Orange County Sheriff John Mina said.

 The FBI and the Florida Department of Law Enforcement had been involved in a search that spanned three counties for the missing college student who disappeared a week ago.
 Miya Marcano vanished on the same day a maintenance man improperly used a master key to enter her apartment, authorities said.